oxyg3nium/oxyg3nium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/EndpointsExamples.md

 Overall, the `EndpointsExamples` trait serves as a valuable resource for developers working with the Oxyg3nium blockchain platform, as it provides a comprehensive set of examples for various data structures and API actions.
 ## Questions:
- 1. **Question**: What is the purpose of the `alephium` project and how does this code fit into the overall project?
+ 1. **Question**: What is the purpose of the `oxyg3nium` project and how does this code fit into the overall project?
-   **Answer**: The `alephium` project is a blockchain platform, and this code is part of the API implementation for the project.
+   **Answer**: The `oxyg3nium` project is a blockchain platform, and this code is part of the API implementation for the project.
 It defines various data structures, examples, and implicit values used in the API endpoints.

 2. **Question**: What are the main data structures and types used in this code?
    **Answer**: The code uses various data structures and types such as `NodeInfo`, `Balance`, `Transaction`, `BlockEntry`, `ContractState`, and many others.
 These structures represent different aspects of the blockchain, such as node information, balances, transactions, and contract states.